elatov/elatov.github.io/_posts/2014-01-05-updating-esxi-5-0u2-esxi-5-1u1.md

     ~ # esxcli system shutdown reboot -r update

-I already had all the VMs off, so going to *maintenance mode* didn&#8217;t make a difference.
+I already had all the VMs off, so going to *maintenance mode* didn't make a difference.
 After the reboot here was the final version of ESXi:

     ~ # vmware -lv
     VMware ESXi 5.1.0 build-1065491